Update on Edibles: Legal Tomorrow!

 The Federal Government’s Cannabis Act, S.C.
 2018, c.
 16 and supporting Cannabis Regulations, SOR/2018-144 (Cannabis Regulations) came into force on October 17, 2018 legalizing the purchase and sale of a variety of cannabis products across Canada.
 Cannabis legalization afforded adults the opportunity to make cannabis-infused products at home for personal consumption but these products could not be commercially bought or sold.
 The legalization of the sale and purchase of cannabis-infused products such as edibles, extracts and topicals (which are often referred to interchangeably as Edibles) was delayed to October 2019.
 This delay was attributed to the added complexity of dosing, packaging, and regulating of Edibles.

 On October 17, 2019, the Regulations Amending the Cannabis Regulations (New Classes of Cannabis): SOR/2019-206 (Amending Regulations) will become law and establish a Federal regulatory framework for Edibles.
-This topic was previously discussed by Mark Mielke, a lawyer in our Field Law Cannabis Group, who wrote a blog post on the suspected content of the regulations at the time.

 Although legalization takes effect on October 17, the Federal Government expects that Edibles will not be available for purchase until mid-December 2019 and selection will be limited.
 As a result, there will be a further delay until a full range of Edibles will be available for sale to adults in Canada from licensed cannabis retailers.
 The regulations legalizing the purchase and sale of Edibles affect Cannabis business licencing, dosage restrictions, allowable ingredients, manufacturing and packaging.

 Read on for some tips on how to get rolling on complying with the Federal Government’s regime for the purchase and sale of Edibles.